 In survey analysis, the way that a survey is designed affects the precision of survey estimates (i.e., the standard error of statistics).
 Stratification, clustering, and weighting all usually increase the standard errors of estimates in real-world surveys.

-Most commonly, effective sample size is used as a way of quantifying the effect of weighting a survey.
+Most commonly, the effective sample size is used as a way of quantifying the effect of weighting a survey.
 For example, if a survey of 1,000 people has an effective sample size for a statistic of 500, it means that the amount of sampling error is equivalent to that which would have been obtained by a study of 500 people that did not need to be weighted.

 A common misunderstanding in survey analysis is that a survey has an effective sample size.
 This is rarely the case.
 Most statistics that are calculated have their own effective sample size.
 For example, if you compute the effective sample size for the average of one variable, it will typically be different from the effective sample size computed for another variable.
 Where all the statistics have the same effective sample size, it means that an approximation of some kind has been used.